Bermuda St. George’s – 7 Best Things To Do

 3. Watch the 12:30 pm public punishment sessions in the King’s Square.

-During the summer months, there’s a performance put on that is highly entertaining.
+During the summer months, a highly entertaining performance is put on.
 A woman is sentenced to nagging her husband.
 Her penalty is to be dunked into the water several times.
-Additionally, an audience member is picked from the crowd for public drunkenness and sentenced to standing at the whipping post in the hot sun.
+Additionally, an audience member is picked from the crowd for public drunkenness and sentenced to stand at the whipping post in the hot sun.
 The drunk cannot leave the post until the sun is covered by a cloud three times.

-If you time your clearing at Customs correctly, you can book into Bermuda and watch the performance.
-The Customs & Immigration building, on Ordinance Island, is next to the King’s square.
+If you time your clearing at Customs correctly, you can book into Bermuda St. George’s and watch the performance.
+The Customs & Immigration building on Ordinance Island is next to the King’s Square.

-4. Walk just outside the Town of St. George’s to find AMAZING SIGHTS
+4. Walk just outside the Town of Bermuda St. George’s to find AMAZING SIGHTS

 Within a mile’s walk, you can enjoy snorkeling at Tobacco Bay or Achilles Bay.
-Both provide clear water, beautiful rock formations, and coral reef housing puffer fish, squid, amazingly colorful parrotfish and more.
-And if you’re not into snorkeling you can enjoy a relaxing swim or a nice sunbath on the beach.
+Both provide clear water, beautiful rock formations, and coral reefs housing puffer fish, squid, amazingly colorful parrotfish, and more.
+And if you’re not into snorkeling, you can enjoy a relaxing swim or sunbathe on the beach.

-In between time spent on the beaches you can visit St. Catherine’s Fort.
-This is the best fort on the island and the views are absolutely breathtaking.
+In between time spent on the beaches, you can visit St. Catherine’s Fort.
+This is the best fort on the island, and the views are breathtaking.
 Both children and adults alike will enjoy the moat, drawbridge, tunnels, towers, and ramparts.

-TIP: As you’re heading out of St. George’s you have to pass the grocery store.
+TIP: As you head out of Bermuda St. George’s, you must pass by the grocery store.
 Make sure to pick up some water and perhaps some food for lunch.
-There’s a small food stand with burgers and a licensed bar at Tobacco Bay.
-There’s also a restaurant above Achilles Bay and a tiny bar on the beach, but if you want to save some money and/or eat more healthy food, the store is your best bet.
-St Catherine’s Fort had a very tiny café but it wasn’t open when we paid a visit.
+A small food stand with burgers and a licensed bar at Tobacco Bay.
+There’s also a restaurant above Achilles Bay and a tiny bar on the beach, but if you want to save some money and eat more healthy food, the store is your best bet.
+St Catherine’s Fort had a very tiny café, but it wasn’t open when we visited.

-5. Enjoy a meal and beverage at one of the lovely St. George’s eateries
+5. Enjoy a meal and beverage at one of the lovely Bermuda St. George’s eateries

-My family and I were fortunate to enjoy several meals at Wahoo’s Bistro & Patio in addition to White Horse Pub & Restaurant and one other.
-By far Wahoo’s was our favorite.
-The WIFI was good, the drinks came quickly and the food was excellent.
+My family and I were fortunate to enjoy several meals at Wahoo’s Bistro & Patio, White Horse Pub & Restaurant, and one other.
+By far, Wahoo’s was our favorite.
+The WIFI was good, the drinks came quickly, and the food was excellent.
 Furthermore, I noticed that Wahoo’s was filled with tourists and locals alike.

-There are also several cafés and ice cream shops worth grabbing a snack at.
+There are also several cafés and ice cream shops where you can grab a snack all over Bermuda St. George’s.

 6. Take a short bus trip to nearby attractions